Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Method

 So far, very large scene deformations remain a challenge for Ub4D since it can create erroneous multiple geometries in the canonical space to best explain the monocular observations.
-This is particularly noticeable for scenes containing large translations (see Figure~\ref{fig:ablation}).
+This is particularly noticeable for scenes containing large translations like \textit{RootTrans} (see Figure~\ref{fig:vs_nrnerf_ablation}-(b)).
 To resolve this, we accept an additional input in the form of a coarse and coherent per-frame geometric proxy.
 From these coarse 3D correspondences, we can compute an estimate of the scene flow, which can then be used to regularize the bending network.
-This greatly reduces the effect of duplicate geometries in the canonical space.
+This greatly reduces the effect of duplicate geometries in the canonical space. \textit{Note that the scope of this work is not how such coarse proxies are obtained, rather we focus on how these enable Ub4D to densely track larger scene deformations.}

 Consider a function $\vv{m}_{i \rightarrow j}: \mathbb{R}^3 \rightarrow \mathbb{R}^3$ that returns the scene flow estimate at a point from frame $i$ to $j$.
 The scene flow allows us to transform points from a frame $i$ into any other frame $j$ as $\vv{x}_j = \vv{x}_i + \vv{m}_{i \rightarrow j} (\vv{x}_i)$.
 Given that the bending network projects a point $\vv{x}_i$ in frame space into canonical space resulting in the point $\vv{x}_c$, it follows: